 How we appraise the businesses we acquire is only part of the equation.
 It’s also important to consider what we bring to the table as the business owner.
 What is your unfair advantage?
 What is the thing you can do better than anyone else?

 For instance, if you have a background in electrical engineering, you may want to consider buying an HVAC/R business.
-Or, if you have a background in Human Resources, you might think about buying a staffing firm.
 The key is to determine what your skills are, what your interests are, and what you can bring to the table when you acquire a company.

 Acquira's Unfair Advantages

 At Acquira, we learned through a lot of experiences (and plenty of mistakes) that our unfair advantages are:

-Digital Marketing – Our previous companies each involved operating digital assets (think websites and software).
+Digital Marketing – The previous companies our principals ran each involved operating digital assets (think websites and software).
 In this area we are probably in the top 2 percent in the world.
 When it comes to brick-and-mortar companies, we are typically competing with the bottom 20 percent of the world.

 Systematization and Training – We are particularly obsessive about systems and training.
 This combined with the Digital Marketing side makes recruiting a competitive advantage.
 This lends itself very well to industries where “manufacturing a workforce” is crucial.

 Off Shoring the Back Office – Because our companies were all remote, we've always taken advantage of lower-cost regions for all types of work.
 Most people on the team have a full-time off-shore virtual assistant (VA).
 If a salesperson or technician has a VA that can handle all of the necessary prospecting and follow-ups, that salesperson/tech will be able to spend much more time at actual appointments.
 Often an incremental cost of $500/month can make a salesperson or technician 50 percent more effective.
 If they are working on commission, they are making more money, and it's a serious retention tool and competitive advantage.